How To Build a Charming DIY Faux Fireplace Mantel Surround

 Apply glue to the edge of the 1″x 4″ legs, and lay a 1″x 6″ face board on top of the legs, nailing them down.

-Install braces inside the leg box, as needed, to strengthen the columns.
-We put an end cap at the top and one at the bottom of the leg column, to close it off.
+As needed, install braces inside the leg box to strengthen the columns.
+We put an end cap at the top and one at the bottom of the leg column to close it off.

 Step 2: Attach the Apron Board Between the Columns

-Nail a support board to each column, for the apron board.
+Nail a support board for each column for the apron board.
 Add a 1″x 2″ across the bottom of the board to close off and add bulk.

 Temporary support was added across the column legs.
 This maintained the surround’s shape during the building process.